 WEIGHING AND MEASURING: HOW MUCH POWDERED MUSHROOM MAKES UP A PSILOCYBIN MICRODOSE?

 Having an electronic scale for the kitchen is a good place to start.
 Scales accurate to 0.1 – 1.0 grams go for about $20.
 Weigh the dry mushrooms out before pulverizing to know how much total mushroom mass there will be once they are powdered.
 Knowing how much you have to start with will help you divide up the amounts for each microdose.

 For example: 2 grams of dried whole mushrooms will yield 10 microdoses of 0.2 grams after powdering.

-However, remember that this amount can be higher or lower depending on each individual’s neurophysiology, and an important part of the microdosing process is calibrating the dosage to fit just right to you.
-This process can take up to several microdoses to figure out, so it is better to start low, and slowly (and patiently!) work upward until you find your psilocybin sweet spot.
+However, remember that this amount can be higher or lower depending on each individual’s neurophysiology, weight, and the potency of the mushrooms or truffles you’re microdosing.
+An important part of the microdosing process is calibrating the dosage to be a perfect fit just for you.
+This process can take up to several microdoses to figure out, so it is better to start low and then (patiently) work upward until you find your psilocybin sweet spot.